ibis-project/ibis/docs/source/release/index.rst

    These release notes are for versions of ibis **1.0 and later**.
 Release notes for pre-1.0 versions of ibis can be found at :doc:`release-pre-1.0`

+* :feature:`2646` Support context adjustment for udfs for pandas backend
 * :feature:`2655` Add `auth_local_webserver`, `auth_external_data`, and
   `auth_cache` parameters to BigQuery connect method.
 Set `auth_local_webserver` to use a local server instead of copy-pasting an